Home » Dinner » Beef and lamb recipes » Porcini Crusted Beef Tenderloin for Christmas

 • Pour the mushroom powder into a fine mesh strainer and sift over a bowl to remove the larger bits. *Save the large pieces to add to soups or put them back in to the processor to grind.

-• Fold under the tail end (the thin end) of tenderloin and tie with butcher’s twine.
-Keeping the thickness uniform helps the meat cook evenly.
-Season with salt and pepper.
+• Fold under the tail end (the thin end) of tenderloin and tie with butcher's twine.
+(Keeping the thickness uniform helps the meat cook evenly.)
+Season generously with salt and pepper.

 • In a heavy-bottom sauté pan (skillet), heat the oil until shimmering.
 Place tenderloin in pan and sear on all 4 sides.
 About 6 – 8 minutes total.